Why You Don’t Have Kids or Free Time

 You’ve scrolled past the video tutorials about how busy momtrepreneurs schedule their day.
 Now I’m going to tell you how to use their tips to your advantage.
 The reason some moms can manage so much while you can barely keep your kitchen clean is plain.
 They have no choice.
 You do, so you need to choose to make the most of your free time.

 Listen.
 There are days when I go to work and I literally have one goal when I get home.
 And I don’t get it done.
-And I go to bed exhausted.
+Yet I still go to bed exhausted.
 Then there are days when I have 10 different tasks to do between 5:30 and 8:00, and they all get done on time.
-As the Badass herself says, if you give yourself 15 minutes to get something done, it’ll take 15 minutes.
+With a set amount of time, I need to make decisions about how I’m going to go about each task, and I need to make those decisions quickly.
+That keeps a small chore from becoming a massive project.

 Now, if you’re thinking, “Lills, I can’t find the time I need to get my clothes ready for the next day.
 Writing things on a calendar won’t help,” listen closer.
 Using a schedule is just like using a budget.
 In fact, they’re the exact same thing.
 One shows you how to budget your money so you don’t blow it all, and the other shows you how to budget your time so you don’t blow it all.